Astral projection

-Astral projection (also known as astral travel) is a term used in esotericism to describe an intentional out-of-body experience (OBE) that assumes the existence of a subtle body called an "astral body" or "body of light" through which consciousness can function separately from the physical body and travel throughout the astral plane.
+In esotericism, astral projection (also known as astral travel, soul journey, soul wandering, spiritual journey, spiritual travel) is an intentional out-of-body experience (OBE) in which a subtle body, known as the astral body or body of light which consciousness functions separately through from the physical body, travels throughout the astral plane.

 The idea of astral travel is ancient and occurs in multiple cultures.
 The term "astral projection" was coined and promoted by 19th-century Theosophists.
-It is sometimes reported in association with dreams and forms of meditation.
+It is sometimes associated with dreams and forms of meditation.
 Some individuals have reported perceptions similar to descriptions of astral projection that were induced through various hallucinogenic and hypnotic means (including self-hypnosis).
+There is no scientific evidence that there is a consciousness whose embodied functions are separate from normal neural activity or that one can consciously leave the body and make observations of the physical universe.
+As a result, astral projection has been characterized as pseudoscience.

 Accounts

 Ancient Egyptian

 Similar concepts of soul travel appear in various other religious traditions.
 For example, ancient Egyptian teachings present the soul (ba) as having the ability to hover outside the physical body via the ka, or subtle body.